 What content do you need?
 Do you have a niche audience?
 How can you make your pages better?
 What about SEO or being first on Google?
 We’ll answer your questions.

-If at the end of your workshop you decide to go ahead with a new website project with PF, you can apply the entirety of the workshop fees to your website project.
+If at the end of your workshop you decide to go ahead with a custom website with PF, you can apply the website fee of your Foundations workshop fee to your website project.

-If you choose not to go ahead afterwards, you’ll still have gotten value from the session.
+If you choose not to go ahead afterwards, you’ll still have gotten value from the workshop.

 Thanks so much for your help with our social media questions.
 It totally makes sense what you suggest and it makes me excited to have the conversation with the team.